Giving Your Sadaqah Donations During Ramadan

 Eid al-Fitr is a three-day feast that takes place at the end of Ramadan.
 Eid al-Fitr celebrates the breaking of the fast and marks the first time Muslims can eat during daylight hours after fasting during Ramadan.
 The translation of "Eid al-Fitr" means "festival of breaking the fast."

 Eid al-Fitr takes place on the first day of the Islamic month Shawwal.
 The exact timing of Eid al-Fitr depends on the sighting of the moon.
-This year, Eid al-Fitr is expected to begin Friday, April 21, 2023 and run until Sunday, April 23, 2023.
+This year, Eid al-Fitr is expected to fall around April 10, 2024 or April 11, 2024.

 What are the five pillars of Islam?